Hibriten High School: School bands

 The Hibriten High School Symphonic Band is the main band of the school.
 It was established in 1966.
 As of Spring 2017, the bands (both symphonic and concert bands) have accumulated fifty-three superior ratings (21 consecutive by the symphonic band from 1994 to 2014), with most of them in Grade VI music (the most difficult level).

 Of note are the band directors who taught at Hibriten and who are now in the North Carolina Bandmaster's Hall of Fame.
 These include George Kirsten (George Kirsten's sister Dorothy Kirsten sang operatic mezzo-soprano in the NY Metropolitan Opera), and Camilla Graeber.
 Other HHS Band directors have been honored by the Northwest District of the NC Bandmasters Association including Dennis Carswell, John Craig, and Bill Witcher.

 School songs

 The fight song was written by Captain Ralph Ostrom.
 The alma mater was written by Kathryn Wilson and John Craig.

 Athletics

 Hibriten is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 4A school.
-It is a part of the Western Piedmont 3A/4A Conference.
-The school colors are red, black and white, and its team name are the Panthers.
-Listed below are the different sport teams at Hibriten:
+The school is a part of the Western Piedmont 3A/4A Conference.
+Hibriten's school colors are red, black, and white, and its team name is the Panthers.
+Sports at Hibriten include: